-For a phrase that gets tossed around like a football, there’s still a lot of misunderstanding around the meaning of “financial freedom” and many of its cousin money management buzzwords, like:
+For a phrase people toss around like a football, there’s still a lot of misunderstanding around the meaning of “financial freedom.”
+The same is true for many of its cousin money management buzzwords, like:

 - Financial independence

 - Financial peace

 - Financial security